5 Black Snakes in Pennsylvania

 Black Rat Snakes are common Black Snakes in Pennsylvania and reside throughout the state.
 They are also not choosy about where they live.

 They prefer bushland, fields, barns, and farmland.
-Black Rat Snakes prefer farms due to the abundance of rodents since it is an excellent source of easy food for the snakes.
+Black Rat Snakes prefer farms due to the abundance of rodents since they are an excellent source of easy food for the snakes.

-They’re also excellent climbers and will climb into tree hollows to escape the heat.
+They’re also excellent climbers who climb into tree hollows to escape the heat.

 When it gets too cold in the winter, the Black Rat Snake will seek out underground dens, often sharing them with rattlesnakes and copperheads.